the-threshold-frequency/VAC-Learning-Outcome/README.md

 ## General Instruction

-1. Implement and push atleast one algorithm (in Javascript)
+1. Implement and push atleast one algorithm (in Javascript) and it's output screenshot
-2. Name your file as the algorithm & your registration number(Ex: BinarySearch_RAxxxxxxxxxxxxx)
+2. Name your *files and folder* as the algorithm & your registration number(Ex: BinarySearch_RAxxxxxxxxxxxxx)